aspose-html-cloud/aspose-html-cloud-dotnet/docs/HtmlApi.md

 >             IObserver<Conversion.Conversion> observer = null)
 > ```

 Overloaded method.
-Converts synchronously a a list of storage files.
-Synchronous mode of *ConvertAsync* (overloaded).
+Converts synchronously a list of storage files.
+This method is a synchronous mode of the *ConvertAsync* (overloaded).

-Below the specialized versions of conversion methods are described.
+The specialized versions of the conversion methods are described below.

 #### ConvertWebSiteAsync